lpazzim/lpazzim/README.md

 ### About me

 - I'm passionate about technology and innovation.
-- Currently improving my frontend skills in React and Angular.
+- Currently improving my frontend skills in React.
 - I’m looking forward to collaborating on innovation projects.
 - You can reach me on <a style="font-weight: bold;" href="https://www.linkedin.com/in/lucaspazzim/">Linkedin.</a>